-- words that explain things going on in his brain (‘don’t know’,
+- words that explain things going on in his brain – for example, ‘don’t know’,

-He’s also learning more and more adjectives that let him explain things better.
+He’s also learning more and more adjectives that let him explain things better – for example, ‘empty’, ‘funny’.

-sentences together, and will use sentences in different ways.
-For
+sentences together.
+She’ll also use sentences in different ways.

-example, she’ll be able to say both ‘The dog was chasing the cat’ and
+example, he’ll be able to say both ‘The dog was chasing the cat’ and

 ‘The cat was chased by the dog’ to mean the same thing.
-By five, your
+Also at this age, your

 child will be able to use long sentences of up to nine words.